 But he didn’t need to.
 For the next three years Lemmy pretty much lived on the road.
 A new mission every night, as he sang on Bomber.
 Until one day…

-Overkill and Bomber are released together as a limited-edition, 40th anniversary box set on October 25.
+Overkill and Bomber are released together as a limited-edition, 40th anniversary box set.
 For more information, and to purchase limited edition bundles, visit the Motorhead 1979 website.

 Below, Orange Goblin frontman and Motorhead fan Ben Ward unboxes the Motorhead 1979 set.